ayushrajdahal/JekyllBlog/_pages/home.md

 Apart from Data Science and Machine Learning, I am also passionate about HCI (Human-Computer Interaction) and have worked on two HCI projects ([SeeingBox](https://github.com/dhaydoo/SeeingBox) and [Project Saas](https://projectsaas.info)) related to Blind Assistance and Healthcare respectively.

-Previously, I have worked as a Lead Data Analyst and Machine Learning Developer during my fellowship at [Incubate Nepal](https://incubatenepal.com/), where I worked with Georgetown, Yale, and MIT graduates while contributing in the Data Science and Algorithm Development aspect of 3 projects ([Project Apravasi](https://www.instagram.com/p/CgnopvSoLP9/), [Project Sanjal](https://nsuman.github.io/SanzalWeb), and [Project Saas](https://projectsaas.info/)).
+Previously, I worked as a Lead Data Analyst and Machine Learning Developer during my fellowship at [Incubate Nepal](https://incubatenepal.com/), where I contributed in the Data Science and Algorithm Development aspect of 3 projects ([Project Apravasi](https://www.instagram.com/p/CgnopvSoLP9/), [Project Sanjal](https://nsuman.github.io/SanzalWeb), and [Project Saas](https://projectsaas.info/)).

 **Get in touch**

-Please feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/ayushrajdahal) or [Instagram](https://instagram.com/ayushrajdahal).
+Please feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/ayushrajdahal).